-Although there are no strict rules on where Android Studio should be installed on the system, the remainder of this book will assume that the installation was performed into C:\Program Files\Android\Android Studio and that the Android SDK packages have been installed into the user's AppData\Local\Android\sdk sub-folder.
+Although there are no strict rules on where Android Studio should be installed on the system, the remainder of this book will assume that the installation was performed into C:Program FilesAndroidAndroid Studio and that the Android SDK packages have been installed into the user's AppDataLocalAndroidsdk sub-folder.
 Once the options have been configured, click on the Install button to begin the installation process.

 On versions of Windows with a Start menu, the newly installed Android Studio can be launched from the entry added to that menu during the installation.
 The executable may be pinned to the task bar for easy access by navigating to the Android Studio\bin directory, right-clicking on the executable and selecting the Pin to Taskbar menu option.
-Note that the executable is provided in 32-bit (studio) and 64-bit (studio64) executable versions.
-If you are running a 32-bit system be sure to use the studio executable.